cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 ### The data each container needs

 Each container needs to access its own private folder, prepared earlier, and only that folder.
-Declare the volume mappings:
+Declare the volume mappings with paths relative to the `docker-compose.yml` file:

 ```yaml
 services: